Talk Relationships: sexualised media

 About this resource

-This lesson from the NSPCC, developed in partnership with the PSHE Association, helps students aged 12 to 14 consider how gender stereotypes and sexualised content in the media can affect their views of themselves, others and relationships, and explore ways to recognise and respond to these influences in a healthy and informed way.
+This lesson helps students consider how gender stereotypes and sexualised content in the media can affect views of themselves, others and relationships.
+It also supports students to recognise these influences and respond in healthy, informed ways.

 By taking part in this lesson, students will: